Behind the Series: Origin of Form

 Series II: Mechanics of Creation

-Where Origin of Form reveals the first movement—the emergence—Series II continues the arc, entering the mechanics of creation itself.
-These works hold the architectures of becoming: not just what is formed, but how formation is chosen.
+Origin of Form is the emergence—the architectures of becoming not just what is formed, but how formation is chosen.

-Through connection to origin, the loop unravels.
+Through connection to origin, the loop can unravel.
 We are no longer automated within meaning structures repeating themselves—we are the makers, the ones who place experience by positioning awareness.

 To know origin is to claim the power to shape.
 To position is to encode direction.